All About Erotophobia, the Fear of Sex, & How To Overcome it with CBT, Therapy & Counselling in Wolverhampton & West Midlands

 Erotophobia is the Fear of the Erotic or the Fear of Sex.

 This may also be the fear of sexual intercourse which is known as Genophobia, but each person may experience distinctive elements with their own phobic triggers.

 Whilst the feared object or situation may seem, to other people, to be ridiculous or silly, the person who suffers from Erotophobia knows only too well that the Anxiety that they experience is real enough.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Erotophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+It is now widely accepted that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Erotophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.